WonderingGodling/My-Mind-Space/src/site/notes/Explicitly Showcased/People/Honey+.md

 He Had A Very Bad Dream And As Horrified As I Am On Their Behalf I Do Have To Be Like "WTF R NITEMAREZ" Yknow?
 Your Brain Goes "I Hope This Doesnt Happen" And Makes It Happen

+Scopophobia
+Thats All

+Theyre Upset I Dont Tell Them The Adult Thoughts I Have Not Happening